Rx Effects Newsletter

 The newsletter is produced annually for the National Park Service but we encourage anyone with an interest in fire ecology to submit information about their program or research.

 The deadline for submissions is the last Friday in February.
-Submissions will be accepted at any time in any format (e.g., hard copy through the mail or files attached to email).
+Submissions will be accepted at any time in any format (e.g., files attached to email, Google Drive, etc.).
 Remember that Rx Effects is a newsletter, not a peer-reviewed journal.
 The intent is light, informative reading.
 Articles should be short and cover the highlights of your topic.
 Please provide your contact information so that if a reader is interested in more details he or she can reach you.
 We suggest articles be written in a newspaper format with the important points at the top and the supporting details at the bottom.
 Articles should target no more than 500–1000 words or 1–2 type-written pages.
 Metric system units are preferred.
 In all cases the Editor will attempt to preserve the intent of your submitted article but also reserves the right to edit or shorten it.

 Examples of submissions include: